405-line television system: Hong Kong

 The 405-line system was used in the Rediffusion Television cable television service in Hong Kong, established in 1957, making it both the first British colony and the first predominantly Chinese city to have television.
 The service of 405-line system ended in 1973, replaced by 625-line PAL system free-to-air broadcast.

-Other countries
+Europe

 For a brief time in 1939 there were experimental 405-line transmissions from stations in Montrouge in France and Eindhoven in the Netherlands, Czechoslovakia and Switzerland.